mlittl/dev.na.bambora.com/source/docs/references/batch_payment_report/index.md

 The format of the response object is relative to `rptFormat` element in the request in either JSON, XMl, TSV, CSV, or XLS formats.

-JSON and XMl response object contains a "code" property" indicating the success of the request.
+JSON and XML response object contains a "code" property" indicating the success of the request.
 This will be a number between 1 and 8, inclusive, where "1" indicates success.
 It also has a message property with a description of the code.

 - Code: "**1**", Message:	"Report Generated"
 - Code: "**2**", Message:	"Unknown error"